Key Takeaways

 - Sorting – Once all materials have been collected, they must then be separated by type.
 This ensures plastics are separated from other items like paper, glass, or metal.
 This step can be completed manually or with machines.

 - Distribution – The final step in recycling is distributing new products.
-This can be done by selling them to retailers or other methods.
+This can be done by selling them to retailers or using other methods.
 After these items have been distributed, they can then be utilized by consumers.

 The Numerous Applications of Recycled Plastics

-No matter the condition, environmental exposure, or application, recycled plastic can be recycled again and find potential uses in almost any industry.
-Its strength, longevity, and low cost has made this material increasingly popular across various fields due to its advantages.
+Its strength, longevity, and low cost have made this material increasingly popular across various fields due to its advantages.
 Its applications include:

 Learn More About Plastic Recycling at Polymershapes

-At Polymershapes, we provide businesses with an invaluable resource to further reduce their environmental footprint through plastic recycling.
-Because recycled plastic can be recycled again as many times as needed, both producing plastics and developing the means to recycle them are smart business investments.
+Because recycled plastic is infinitely recyclable, both manufacturing products from recycled plastics and developing the means to recycle them are smart business investments.
 Partner with us today for a hassle-free transition to more sustainable waste management practices.

 Contact your local Polymershapes facility or talk to our experts to understand why plastic is infinitely recyclable and how it can be a core part of your environmental and social responsibility.